VJ Mode

 Tips for Live Performance

-• Use stage presets for song transitions.
-When moving between tracks with different visual aesthetics, recall a stage preset to swap the entire layer configuration at once instead of adjusting individual layers.
+- Use snapshots for song transitions.
+When moving between tracks with different visual aesthetics, recall a snapshot to swap the entire layer configuration at once instead of adjusting individual layers.

-• Set up MIDI triggers for hands-free operation.
-Map clip slots, compositions, and stage presets to MIDI controller buttons.
+- Set up MIDI triggers for hands-free operation.
+Map clip slots, compositions, and snapshots to MIDI controller buttons.
 This frees you from the mouse and lets you perform visuals with physical hardware, keeping your eyes on the projection.